 - Clean point: Bulky, hazardous or electronic waste that cannot be recycled in regular containers must be taken here.

-In many communities, there are also specific containers for other materials, such as batteries, light bulbs or used clothing.
-Each municipality usually has its own regulations and locations for these containers.
+In many communities, there are also specific containers for other materials, such as batteries, light bulbs, or used clothing.
+Each local council usually has its own regulations and locations for these containers.

 Yellow container

-The yellow container is the most controversial, since we often deposit incorrect objects in it.
-Only the following items should be deposited in this container: Plastic containers, cartons and cans.
-Plastic toys, kitchen utensils, or plastic products other than packaging should not be deposited in the trash.
-To avoid confusion, it is advisable to read the labels and always clean and crush the packaging before recycling it.
+The yellow bin is the most controversial, as we often put the wrong things in it.
+Only plastic containers, cartons, and cans should be placed in this bin .
+Plastic toys, kitchen utensils, or any plastic products other than packaging should not be put in it.
+To avoid confusion, it's advisable to read the labels and always clean and flatten the containers before recycling them.

 Blue container

-Tip: Always flatten cardboard before placing it in the bin to save space and ensure that the paper and cardboard are not contaminated with food residue.
+Tip: Always flatten cardboard boxes before putting them in the bin to save space, and make sure the paper and cardboard are not contaminated by food residue.

 green container

-The green container is used for recycling glass, which is a 100% recyclable material and can be reused indefinitely without losing its qualities.
-However, it is crucial to remember that we should avoid depositing window glass, mirrors, ceramics or light bulbs in this container.
+The green container is used for recycling glass , which is 100% recyclable and can be reused indefinitely without losing its properties.
+However, it's crucial to remember that you should avoid putting window glass, mirrors, ceramics, or light bulbs in this container.
 These materials should be taken to a recycling center.

-Tip: Remove caps and lids from bottles before placing them in the container to facilitate the recycling process.
+Tip: Remove the caps and lids from the bottles before taking them to the container to make the recycling process easier.

 Recycling bins at home

-In the market, you can find compact recycling bins and stackable, ideal for small spaces.
+In the market, you can find compact and stackable recycling containers , ideal for small spaces.
 These systems usually come with different compartments that allow you to separate the types of waste.
-If you prefer a homemade and economical solution, you can also choose to use cardboard boxes or old buckets.
+If you prefer a homemade and economical solution, you can also opt for using cardboard boxes or old buckets.

-Alternatively reuse bags You can use large bins, such as those found in supermarkets, to store waste.
-Then, when they are full, you can take them directly to recycling points and do the sorting there.
-Although it is not the quickest option, it is an efficient way to save space while contributing to recycling.
+Another option is to reuse large bags , like supermarket bags, to store the waste.
+Then, when they're full, you can take them directly to recycling points and separate the recyclables there.
+While it's not the fastest option, it's an efficient way to save space while contributing to recycling.

-The most important thing is to find a solution that fits your needs and lifestyle, but the most important thing is that recycle.
+The most important thing is to find a solution that fits your needs and lifestyle, but the fundamental thing is that you recycle.

 Recycling may seem complicated at first, but with some practice it becomes routine.
 Plus, the benefits to the environment are immense, from reducing landfill waste to conserving natural resources.
 If we all do our part, we can achieve a cleaner, more sustainable planet for future generations.